 Below is a picture to show how the two sheets of the #2 portrait orientation (tall) sheets can be taped together or glued onto card stock to make one larger mat, measuring 11″ high by 17″ wide:

 After you complete your purchase, you will be sent a password by email.
 This will allow you to download the Placemats from the menu at the top of the page – Downloads.)
 If you share the cost with a group, the price is quite inexpensive since you can print as many copies as you like.

 Please click on the “Buy Now” button below to place your order.
 You will be given the option of paying with PayPal or a credit card.
 PayPal is a secure site.
-Usually, you will receive a response from me within 24 hours or sooner.
-If you do not receive the email (with the password) within 48 hours, please contact me by emailing: email@example.com, but first, check your Junk email or Spam folder.
+Usually, you will receive a response within 24 hours or sooner.
+If you do not receive the email (with the password), please contact me by emailing: firstname.lastname@example.org, but first, check your Junk email or Spam folder.
 Sometimes the email I sent to you may end up there.